 For example, YouTube’s description box holds 5,000 characters, and most marketers insert as many as 15 hashtags in the description.
 They also don’t tend to use the whole 5,000 characters.

 You can brand your videos, such as with a video card that lets you insert a link to your website, your social media, or your online store.
 This acts as a CTA.

 When you upload your video is a form of marketing as well.
 Like you’re supposed to choose specific days and times for email marketing, the same is true of your YouTube uploading schedule.
 According to Cleancut, on Monday, Tuesday, or Wednesday, you want to upload at 2 p.m. to 4 p.m.
 For videos posted on Thursday and Friday, try noon to 3 p.m.

 Whereas most people won’t want to open and read your emails on the weekend, they do want to watch YouTube videos.
 From 9 a.m. to 11 a.m. on Saturdays and Sundays, video engagement may be the highest for the weekend.

-YouTube is of itself a social media platform, even if we don’t often lump it in with the big ones like Instagram, Facebook, and Twitter.
+YouTube is of itself a social media platform, even if we don’t often lump it in with the big ones like Instagram, Facebook, Twitter, and TikTok.
 In your social media video marketing campaign, you can and should cross-post your video content when possible.

 On Facebook, a video can break up the monotony of the endless scroll.
-Whether you repost it from YouTube or use Facebook video ads and post natively, Facebook has become a major platform for video.
-According to 2019 data from Hootsuite, most people who consume digital video, 60 percent, are doing so on Facebook.
-That puts it right behind YouTube in terms of video engagement.
+Whether you repost it from YouTube or use Facebook video ads and post natively, Facebook is still a major platform for video.
+According to 2020 data from Animoto, Facebook is the #1 platform where marketers plan to invest in the next 12 months.